KeithSloan/GDML/README.md

       * git checkout link3
       * start FreeCAD

-You should also see a dramatic improvment in import times with these builds.
+You should also see a dramatic improvment especailly with DAILY in import times with these builds.
 There is also the option to use enhanced rendering which helps with complex models.

    FreeCAD | Preferences | Display | Render Cache | Experimental